-AURORA HISTORY MUSEUM Located in the Aurora Town Historian's Office, Southside Municipal Center, 300 Gleed Avenue, East Aurora, NY.
+AURORA HISTORY MUSEUM

+Located in the Aurora Town Historian's Office, Southside Municipal Center, 300 Gleed Avenue, East Aurora, NY.
 Open Wednesdays, 1-4 p.m., and by special appointment.
 Visit www.townofaurora.com/departments/historian.

 The Aurora Historical Society moved the museum in the fall of 2012 in conjunction with the relocation of the town municipal offices.
-As a result of the new and improved space, artifacts never publicly seen before are now on exhibition.
 We invite you to enjoy this self-guided tour of the museum on the right side of the room.

 Special Exhibitions